GoogleCloudPlatform/envoy-processor-examples/README.md

 This repository contains a set of examples for Envoy's [External Processing Filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_proc_filter).

-In particular, "go/cmd/processor" contains a sample processor, written in Go, that exercises most ofthe functionality of ext_proc, including:
+In particular, "go/cmd/processor" contains sample processor, written in Go and Rust, that exercise most of the functionality of ext_proc, including:

 * Reading and validating header content
 * Modifying request and response headers